prasadmudedla/prasad-mudedla/pet-store/README.md

 **User Endpoint**
 - Create a User
-- Create a Wishlist for a user
+- Create Users with list
 - Log the user into the system
 - Log out the current active session
 - Fetch user by given username